This site is community-supported. We may earn a commission (at no extra cost) when you buy through our links.

 Pigment Description

-Some of the deepest darkest blacks out there.
+A pigment capable of some of the deepest darkest blacks out there.
 This tends to be a cool black that pulls blue in mixtures.
-It is related to some significant drying problems in oil, so use with a bit of caution.
+It is related to some significant drying problems in oil, so use with a bit of caution and do not use it in the lower layers of a painting (unless you want to, of course).

 Carbon blacks can be made by burning certain materials in a specialized environment.
 There are slight differences in the pigment behavior depending on the origin of the material used to make the carbon black.
 This also applies to PBk8, Vine Black, and PBk9, Ivory Black, which are also carbon blacks.